ersentekin/ETSegmentedView/README.md

 // if you are adding component to UIViewController [self.view addSubview:sv];
 ```
+###Cheers! 🍻

 ## License

 ETSegmentedView is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE file](https://github.com/ersentekin/ETSegmentedView/blob/master/LICENSE) for more info.